Akaki16/javascript_projects/color_flipper/README.md

 ## Description

-In this project user is able to pick up several random colors by clicking on "Pick a Color" button
+In this project user is able to pick up several random color by clicking on "Pick a Color" button

 ### JavaScript Features Used includes: